Scroll of the Rivers: Manuscripts and translations

 E. S. Drower obtained a copy of the text and later donated it to the Bodleian Library at Oxford University, where it was catalogued as Manuscript 7 of the Drower Collection (abbreviated DC 7).
+A typesetted Mandaic version of DC 7 was published by Majid Fandi Al-Mubaraki in 2002.
+In 2022, Brikha Nasoraia published an English translation and analysis.